© 2026 KWBU

 State Rep. Jeff Leach, R-McKinney, two representatives of Adam Hoffman's victim, and State Rep. Pat Curry, R-Waco, speak on the steps of the McLennan County Courthouse during a press conference Friday, May 15.

-Standing on the steps of the McLennan County Courthouse, State Rep. Pat Curry, R-Waco, said he was appalled by the outcome of Adam Hoffman’s, which was handled by the Attorney General’s office.
+Standing on the steps of the McLennan County Courthouse on Friday, State Rep. Pat Curry, R-Waco, said he was appalled by the outcome of Adam Hoffman’s, which was handled by the Attorney General’s office.

 "This is a travesty that we, as lawmakers and as protectors of Texans, have to stand up and fight for and make sure that these types of corrupt situations don’t happen again," Curry said.